Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Problem Definition

 Now for problem"=specific notation.
-We call any length $L \in \Q$ a \emph{stick}. \emph{Cutting} $L$ with length $l > 0$ creates two pieces with lengths $l$ and $L - l$ respectively.
+We call any length $L \in \Q$ a \emph{stick}. \footnote{ We restrict the input lengths to rational numbers to simplify the presentation; all algorithms would work the same in a model that works with exact real numbers, and they are numerically stable when using floating-point numbers.
+Our analyses count the number of arithmetic operations and comparisons, and apply to any such model. } \emph{Cutting} $L$ with length $0<l<L$ creates two pieces with lengths $l$ and $L - l$ respectively.
 By iteratively cutting sticks and pieces thereof into smaller pieces, we can transform a set of sticks into a set of pieces.